Tagovailoa propels No. 1 Bama past No. 22 Texas A&M, 45-23

 SABAN VS. ASSISTANTS

-Alabama coach Nick Saban improved to 13-0 against his former assistants.
-Texas A&M’s Jimbo Fisher is 0-2, including last season’s opener at Florida State.
+Saban improved to 13-0 against his former assistants.
+Fisher is 0-2, including last season’s opener at Florida State.
 He was LSU’s offensive coordinator under Saban from 2000-04.

 POLL IMPLICATIONS